Why Tea?

 A Taste of Home

 For many cultures, tea is more than a beverage—it’s a tradition.
-Sharing tea can bring back comforting memories of family and community life before displacement, offering a sense of continuity in an unfamiliar place.
+Sharing tea offers a sense of continuity in an unfamiliar place.
+But it’s more than that.
+It’s an invitation to create new community.

 Trust and Friendship